Sargon of Akkad: Name

 šar-ru-gen_{6}, šar-ru-ki-in, šar-ru-um-ki-in.

 In Old Babylonian tablets relating the legends of Sargon, his name is transcribed as (Šar-ru-um-ki-in).

 In Late Assyrian references, the name is mostly spelled as LUGAL-GI.NA or LUGAL-GIN, i.e. identical to the name of the Neo-Assyrian king Sargon II.

 The spelling Sargon is derived from the single mention of the name (in reference to Sargon II) in the Hebrew Bible, as סַרְגוֹן, in Isaiah 20:1.

 The first element in the name is šarru, the Akkadian (East Semitic) for "king" (cf. Hebrew śar שַׂר).
-The second element is derived from the verb kīnum "to confirm, establish" (related to Hebrew kūn כּוּן).
+The second element is derived either from the verb kânu "to confirm, establish" (cognate to Hebrew kūn כּוּן), or from the related adjective kēnu "authentic, legitimate".

 A possible interpretation of the reading Šarru-ukīn is "the king has established (stability)" or "he [the god] has established the king".
 Such a name would however be unusual; other names in -ukīn always include both a subject and an object, as in Šamaš-šuma-ukīn "Shamash has established an heir".

 There is some debate over whether the name was an adopted regnal name or a birth name.

 The reading Šarru-kēn has been interpreted adjectivally, as "the king is established; legitimate", expanded as a phrase šarrum ki(e)num.

 The terms "Pre-Sargonic" and "Post-Sargonic" were used in Assyriology based on the chronologies of Nabonidus before the historical existence of Sargon of Akkad was confirmed.

 The form Šarru-ukīn was known from the Assyrian Sargon Legend discovered in 1867 in Library of Ashurbanipal at Nineveh.

 A contemporary reference to Sargon thought to have been found on the cylinder seal of Ibni-sharru, a high-ranking official serving under Sargon.
 Joachim Menant published a description of this seal in 1877, reading the king's name as Shegani-shar-lukh, and did not yet identify it with "Sargon the Elder" (who was identified with the Old Assyrian king Sargon I).

 In 1883, the British Museum acquired the "mace-head of Shar-Gani-sharri", a votive gift deposited at the temple of Shamash in Sippar.
 This "Shar-Gani" was identified with the Sargon of Agade of Assyrian legend.

 The identification of "Shar-Gani-sharri" with Sargon was recognised as mistaken in the 1910s.
 Shar-Gani-sharri (Shar-Kali-Sharri) is, in fact, Sargon's great-grandson, the successor of Naram-Sin.

 It is not entirely clear whether the Neo-Assyrian king Sargon II was directly named for Sargon of Akkad, as there is some uncertainty whether his name should be rendered Šarru-ukīn or as Šarru-kēn(u).